On expansions for nonlinear systems, error estimates and convergence issues: Introduction

 This linearization technique has been used by Sussmann in \cite[Proposition 4.3]{MR710995} to prove the convergence of the Chen-Fliess expansion for nonlinear ordinary differential equations driven by analytic vector fields, by Agrachev and Gamkrelidze in the context of control theory (see \cite{MR524203,MR579930,MR535331} in which they derive an exponential representation of flows, very similar to Magnus' expansion, using the \emph{chronological calculus} framework) and by Strichartz (see \cite{MR886816} and his derivation of the \emph{generalized CBHD formula}, with applications related to sub-Riemannian geometry).

 At a formal level, all identities mentioned above (almost) always make sense.
-However, if the indeterminates are replaced by true objects (say matrices, operators or vector fields), convergence issues arise.
+However, if the indeterminates are replaced by {objects coming from analysis (say vector fields, matrices or differential operators)}, convergence issues arise.
 Generally speaking, convergence often requires that one either assumes that the objects are small enough or that the generated Lie algebra has additional structure, like nilpotence.